 Because Country A treats A Co. as the owner of B Sub shares, it requires A Co. to include in its income the amount of any dividends paid by B Sub to B Co.
 However the income tax on dividends will generally be sheltered by a credit, exclusion, or other tax relief applicable to those dividends under the laws of Country A. The net cost of the repo to A Co. is treated as a deductible financing cost.
 This cost includes the dividends treated as economically derived by A Co. (which are paid to and retained by B Co. from B Sub), but for Country A purposes, they are treated as paid by A Co. to B Co. during the life of the repo.
-Because Country A treats A Co. as having paid the amount of the dividend across to B Co., Country A grants a deduction for the amount of the dividend paid to and retained by B Co.
+Because Country A treats A Co. as having paid the amount of the dividend across to B Co. as interest, Country A grants a deduction for the amount of the dividend paid to and retained by B Co.

-The discussion draft proposes to neutralize the tax benefit under the foregoing mismatches through the adoption of a linking rule that would seek to align the tax outcomes for the payor and the recipient under a financial instrument.
+OECD Proposal.
+The OECD discussion draft proposes to neutralize the tax benefit under the foregoing mismatches through the adoption of a linking rule that would seek to align the tax outcomes for the payor and the recipient under a financial instrument.
 The primary response would be to deny the payor a deduction for payments made under the hybrid financial instrument.
 In the event the payor is located in a jurisdiction that does not apply the primary rule, the payment would be included in the income of the recipient when computing tax in its country of residence.
 In addition, the dividends-received deduction that applies to a corporate recipient of a dividend would not apply to payments that are deductible for the payor.
 Payments under hybrid instruments would be included within this rule.

-Hybrid Entity Payments

-These are transactions where differences in the characterization of the hybrid payor result in either (a) a deductible payment being disregarded in the country of residence of the recipient or (b) the allowance of a deduction in another jurisdiction so that the payment is deducted twice, each time offsetting income taxed separately in one, but not both, jurisdictions.
-The most common double deduction hybrid technique involves the use of a hybrid subsidiary that is treated as transparent under the laws of the investor's tax jurisdiction and opaque under the laws of the jurisdiction where it is established or operates.
+Hybrid Entity Payments.
+Hybrid entity payments are transactions where differences in the characterization of the hybrid payor result in either:

+• A deductible payment being disregarded in the country of residence of the recipient; or

+The allowance of a deduction in another jurisdiction so that the payment is deducted twice, once in each jurisdiction, each time offsetting other income that is taxed in that jurisdiction, but not the other.

+Transaction Basics.
+The most common double-deduction hybrid technique involves the use of a hybrid subsidiary that is treated as transparent under the laws of the investor's tax jurisdiction and opaque under the laws of the jurisdiction where it is established or operates.
 An opaque entity is treated as an entity, but is entitled to benefits under an income tax treaty.
-This hybrid treatment can result in the same item of expenditure incurred by the hybrid being deductible under the laws of both the investor and subsidiary jurisdictions, as illustrated in the following diagram:
+This hybrid treatment can result in the same item of expenditure incurred by the hybrid being deductible under the laws of both the investor and subsidiary jurisdictions, as illustrated in Figure 3.